CodingNomads/articles/movie-tweets/movie-analysis.md

 </table>
 </div>

-With this you're all set and the data has been read in to the notebook.
+With this, the data has been read in to the notebook.
 What follows next, is **exploration**.

 <h2 id="explore-your-data">Explore Your Data</h2>